 Study design

-We used an experimental approach to test the accuracy of this simple competition model in predicting competitive outcomes in a context of climate change using 6 species of freshwater phytoplankton.
+We used an experimental approach to test the predictive ability of this simple competition model in predicting competitive outcomes in a context of climate change using 6 species of freshwater phytoplankton.
 We first determined species nutrient physiology traits μmax and KS and their temperature dependence.
 We then competed the 6 species in all pairwise combinations at two temperature and two nutrient levels.
 The results from the competition experiment where then matched to the models predictions, using the empirical data on species nutrient physiology to parametrize the model.
-The model is simple and explicitly only captures the traits and variables measured experimentally, except for one parameter, α.
+The model is simple and explicitly only captures the traits and variables measured experimentally, except for the biomass conversion parameter, α.
 We therefore ran models with both a ﬁxed α for all species (results largely robust to the choice of value), and with αi proportional to median cell size, assuming that species with larger cell sizes would equate to a greater amount of phosphate per cell.
-Results are largely insensitive to the choice of α (indeed, species were initially chosen to be similar in size); results are presented for a constant α=1∙10-4.
+The results are largely insensitive to the choice of α (indeed, species were initially chosen to be similar in size).
+Therefore, the results here are presented for a constant α=1∙10-4.
 If the model were to predict correctly competitive outcomes, it would show that mismatches between traits have a great importance for species competition.
-Conversely, if the predictive power was low, it could suggest that mismatches in nutrient physiology are not the most important driver of the competition, and that other factors, such as interspecific interference, need to be taken into account.
+Conversely, if the predictive power was low, it could suggest that mismatches in nutrient physiology alone are not the most important driver of the competition, and that other factors, and more complex models that include factors such as interspecific interference and density dependent growth need to be taken into account.

 Species and culture conditions